zama-ai/concrete/docs/dev/howto/project_setup.md

 make setup_env
 ```

-At this point you should consider using docker as nobody will have the exact same setup as you, unless you need to develop on your OS directly, in which case you can ask for help but may not get a solution right away.
+At this point you should consider using docker as nobody will have the exact same setup as you, unless you need to develop on your OS directly, in which case you can ask us for help but may not get a solution right away.

 ### In docker